thensanity/react-native-flashcards-app-master/react-native-flashcards-app-master/README.md

-# This a flascards app, built for iOS devices with React Native.

 # In order to run the project on your machine, clone the repo and run yarn add to install dependencies.